DavesCodeMusings/BH1750-MicroPython/README.md

 By splitting the sending of commands from the reading of results, and pulling the sleep_ms function out from the middle of it, we're giving the user a choice.
 You can call `time.sleep_ms()` and do nothing for 180 mS, or you can `await asyncio.sleep_ms()` and let another async task execute while you wait.
 And just to make things easier, there's a class variable called MEASUREMENT_TIME_mS that removes the burden of remembering just how many milliseconds to wait.

 In other changes, we've also moved the setup of the I2C bus outside of the class and into a `demo()` subroutine.
 This facilitates the idea of possibly having multiple BH1750 sensors attached to a single microcontroller.

+Also, the `illuminance()` method is given a `@property` decorator so illuminance values can be read like any other variable.

 Finally, we make the `demo()` subroutine's execution conditional upon whether the file is executed outright or imported as a module.
 If it's imported, the demo is skipped.
 So we get the flexibility of running it standalone, without having to code up a `main.py` or similar, but we can also use it as a module without any changes to the code.